 The world has evolved for a social media manager now.
 With 31% people preferring to leave product/ service reviews over social media, it is a job that now turns more challenging than ever.
 Because customer service lies at the heart of it.
 And 70% of customers are already gearing up to approach businesses for customer-related questions now.

 With internet and social media influx, new jobs may have sprout up but they are more demanding today.
-Especially for the social media team and its managers.
+Especially for the social media team members and its managers.
 But worry not, we bring you some areas to focus or start with.
 To bring the best possible output.
 Here’s all that we are going to cover on “what should you do as a social media manager?”

 - Who is a social media manager?